agarwallakshya37/Medical-Records-On-Blockchain/README.md

 ![](images/view_record.png)

 * Once the doctor has added one record the add record method will automatically revoke his permission so that he can't add more than one record at one time.
+To add another record, the docotor would require create permission from the patient again.
 * Patient will be able to his own records anytime from view records tab present on its home page.